qooxdoo/qooxdoo/docs/desktop/gui/html.md

 > -   Building a widget system on top
 > -   Massively building DOM elements from data structures
+> -   Sharing DOM-specific code between client and server

 It may be used for smaller things as well, but incurs a large overhead.
-The size of the API, additional to a basic low-level package of qooxdoo is about 20 KB (5 KB gzipped).
 Also it consumes a bit more memory when all underlying DOM elements are created.
-Keep in mind that the instances are around all the time.
-Even when all jobs for a instance are done at the moment.

 Features
 --------